Building Better REST APIs

 The Simplistic (Yet Useful) Approach

-You may think in a REST API as an answerer.
-Someone (a client) asks for a question, the API listen to the question, thinks about the answer and then responds to it.
+You may think of a REST API as an answerer.
+Someone (a client) asks a question, the API listen to the question, thinks about the answer and then responds to it.

 Thus, when designing a REST API, you must keep in mind this very simple flow: